Study mobility

 • Final certificate,

-• End-of-stay report to be submitted on the extranet and sent by e-mail to the DRI
+• End-of-stay report to be filed on the extranet and e-mailed to DRI

-• If you have a scholarship based on social criteria: the final notification of the CROUS scholarship
+• If you have a scholarship based on social criteria: the final notification of your CROUS scholarship.

 Inclusion strategy and eco-friendly mobility